Sinclair ZX Spectrum (Timex Sinclair 2068)

 Lifespan of the ZX Spectrum

 The Sinclair ZX Spectrum endured a long and fruitfull life.
 Launched in 1982 the machine quickly gained a solid foothold in the home computer market - especially in the UK and some of the European countries.

-The Amstrad CPC 464 ended up being a major player too - but was not a direct rival to the good old Speccy.
+The Amstrad CPC 464 became being a major player too, but was not a direct rival to the good old Speccy.

 As each year went by, the technology of the Spectrum was pushed further and further, and many other peripherals became available to add to your trusty machine.

 There were plenty of joysticks (Quckshot I and II, Competition Pro, Konix Speed King to name but a few), a thermal printer, microdrives (which were a tad expensive) and even a lightgun was released that could be connected up via a joystick port.

 Spectrum programmers managed to make the machines single channel beeper produce two channel sound and digitized speech.

 Solid 3D vector graphics were smoothly animated in games such as Starstrike II (by 3D experts Realtime Software), and arcade conversions such as Operation Wolf were enhanced and made more authentic via the use of the 'ZX lightgun'.